How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 This switch allows you to bypass the Tone Stack Buffer 22k cathode/attenuator resistor which eliminates the attenuating voltage divider for a 21% boost in signal going into the phase inverter and power amp.
 This gives you more power tube distortion than the standard SLO-100.
 Keep this switch off when using FX pedals to prevent the power amp from distorting the FX signal.
 This mod does not apply to the SLO-Nakid Micro (next section) because the little power tube is already hit very hard with input signal.

 This is the 1 watt version of the SLO-Nakid above with Overdrive Channel only and the FX Loop and Switching deleted.
 It is designed to use a Princeton Reverb chassis.
 The preamp is still 100% SLO-100 but the power amp was modified to run a single 12AU7 power tube in true push-pull.
 The power transformer, power supply and output transformer were changed to suit the 12AU7 power tube.
 The power tube grid stop and grid leak resistors were rearranged to form an attenuating voltage divider that dumps 85% of the signal to keep from overwhelming the little power tube.
 The NFB resistor value was decreased to compensate for the lower output transformer secondary voltage.
+Since the 12AU7 is a triode with no screen I deleted the B+2 screen power node.
+The choke has been moved upstream and now filters the entire amp circuit.

 A JCM800 style "Clean" input jack has been added which bypasses the first gain stage.
 The two 12AU7 (or 12BH7) triodes are used in true push-pull.
 Click the image to see the high resolution schematic, download the pdf here and download the DIYLC file here.